AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 # [COURSE] LLMs From Scratch

 ### Course Overview
-Are you relatively technical, interested in Large Language Models, but have yet to dive into the interworkings of these models?
-Same for us - That's why we created this course.
+Are you relatively technical, interested in LLMa, but have yet to dive into the interworkings of these models?
+Are you looking for a structured approach combined with a peer support group?
+Same for us - that's why we created this course.

-Topics Covered:
+Topics we will cover:
 - Tokenization
 - Embeddings
 - Transformers / Attention Mechanisms